 Special Considerations

 The EPC contract for GTB is a $350 million turnkey contract with Petrobrás as contractor.
-Each party has made substatial claims regarding GTB.
-Petrobrás has claimed for over $100 million and GTB has counter-claimed, for noncompliance and punchlist work, for over $20 million.
-GTB believes that less than $500,000 of Petrobrás’ claim is valid, an assessment that was confirmed to GTB by an independent company specializing in these types of claims.
+Petrobrás has claimed for over $89million and GTB has counter-claimed, for noncompliance and punchlist work, for over $20 million.
+GTB believes that less than $500,000 of Petrobrás’s claim is valid, an assessment that was confirmed to GTB by an independent company specializing in these types of claims.
 Petrobrás has proposed settlement at a settlement amount that GTB believes is substantially greater than the amount due Petrobrás.
 Negotiations between Petrobrás and GTB are continuing.

 GTB is over its construction budget due primarily to the capitalized interest relative to construction delays.